rs-saunders/adthena-test/test-api/README.md

 ### Prerequisites

+> NOTE: These will already be installed if you choose to use a laptop provided by us.

 1. Java 1.8 - You should have Java 1.8 already installed on your computer.
 2. Maven 3 - This is a Maven project and it is required to build it and pull all of the dependencies correctly.
 Depending on your OS, these instructions can vary:
     * MacOS - the easiest way to install is is via Homebrew (https://brew.sh/):